mollie/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

 .. authentication::
    :api_keys: false
+   :organization_access_tokens: true
    :oauth: true

-Successful payments are collected into *settlements*, which are then paid out according to your account's payout schedule.
+Successful payments, together with refunds, captures and chargebacks are collected into *settlements*, which are then paid out according to your organization's payout schedule.
 By retrieving a single settlement, you can check which payments were paid out with it, when the settlement took place, and what invoice reference was used for it.

-Settlements will be transferred to your bank account with a ``reference``, for example ``1182161.1506.02``.
+Settlements will be transferred to your bank account with a ``reference``, for example ``1234567.1804.03``.
 You can use the :doc:`List settlements </reference/v2/settlements-api/get-settlement>` endpoint to look up a settlement by reference.

 Parameters
 ----------
-Replace ``id`` in the endpoint URL by the settlement's ID, for example ``stl_jDk30akdN``.
+Replace ``id`` in the endpoint URL by the settlement's ID, for example ``stl_jDk30akdN`` or by the settlement's bank reference, for example ``1234567.1804.03``.

 Response
 --------
-``200`` ``application/hal+json; charset=utf-8``
+``200`` ``application/hal+json``

 .. list-table::
    :widths: auto